2017 Cincinnati Bengals season: Week 2: vs. Houston Texans

 The Bengals stayed home for a Thursday Night duel against the Texans.
-In the first quarter the Texans jumped out to an early lead when Ka'imi Fairbairn kicked a 26-yard field goal to make it 3–0.
+In the first quarter the Texans jumped out to an early lead when Kaʻimi Fairbairn kicked a 26-yard field goal to make it 3–0.
 The Bengals tied it up in the second quarter when Randy Bullock kicked a 39-yard field goal to make it 3–3.
 Though the Texans would then retake the lead when DeShaun Watson ran for a 49-yard touchdown to make it 10–3.
 Bullock closed out the first half scoring with a 29-yard field goal to make it 10–6 at halftime.
 In the third quarter, the Bengals went back to work when Bullock kicked a 30-yard field goal to get his team within a point making the score 10–9.
 In the fourth quarter, the Texans moved ahead by 4 after Fairbairn kicked a 42-yard field goal to make it 13–9.
 The Bengals tried to come back with seconds left but after a failed fourth down conversion attempt, the Texans were able to seal the victory.

 With the loss, the Bengals dropped to 0–2.
 This would be the team's first 0–2 start since 2008.
 They are also the first team to open a season with two home games without scoring a touchdown since the 1939 Eagles.